Xtra-Computing/CryptoTrade/README.md

-# A Reflective LLM-based Agent to Guide Zero-shot Cryptocurrency Trading
+# CryptoTrade: A Reflective LLM-based Agent to Guide Zero-shot Cryptocurrency Trading
 This work aims to bridge the gap by developing an LLM-based trading agent, CryptoTrade, which uniquely combines the analysis of on-chain and off-chain data.
 This approach leverages the transparency and immutability of on-chain data, as well as the timeliness and influence of off-chain signals, providing a comprehensive overview of the cryptocurrency market.
 CryptoTrade incorporates a reflective mechanism specifically engineered to refine its daily trading decisions by analyzing the outcomes of prior trading decisions.
 This research makes two significant contributions.
 Firstly, it broadens the applicability of LLMs to the domain of cryptocurrency trading.
 Secondly, it establishes a benchmark for cryptocurrency trading strategies.
 Through extensive experiments, CryptoTrade has demonstrated superior performance in maximizing returns compared to traditional trading strategies and time-series baselines across various cryptocurrencies and market conditions.

 ## Overview